-Sura RAJENDRA PRATAP SINHA: 'Every children's home to which a neglected child is sent under this Act shall not only provide the child with accommodation and maintenance but also endeavour to provide him facilities for education and for developing his character and abilities and to give necessary training for protecting himself against moral dangers (that is for neglected children and children's homes) or exploitation and shall also perform such other functions as may be prescribed."
-Now, let us see about the special schools: "Every special school to which a juvenile delinquent is sent under this Act shall not only provide the child with accommodation-(so far, it is all the same)- and abilities and to give him necessary training for his reformation and shall also perform such other functions as may be prescribed."
+SHRI RAJENDRA PRATAP SINHA: 'Every children's home to which a neglected child is sent under this Act shall not only provide the child with accommodation and maintenance but also endeavour to provide him with facilities for education and for developing his character and abilities and to give him necessary training protecting himself against moral dangers (that is for neglected children and children's homes) or exploitation and shall also perform such other functions as may be prescribed."
+Now, let us see about the special schools: "Every special school to which a juvenile delinquent is sent under Act shall not only provide the child with accommodation-(so far, it is all the same)- and abilities and to give him necessary training for his reformation and shall also perform such other functions as may be prescribed."
 I cannot make out, Sir, if there is any difference in purpose.
-There may be difference in name, but the idea is that they have got to do the same job, namely, that the children have got to be trained to earn their livelihood and their moral character has got to be reformed So I think, Sir, that two different sections may entail extra expenditure and may not be feasible for the Part C States on grounds of financial difficulties.
+There may be difference in name. but the idea is that they have got to do the same job, namely, that the children have got to be trained to earn their livelihood and their moral character has got to be reformed. think, Sir, that two different sections may entail extra expenditure may not be feasible for the Part C States on grounds of financial difficulties.
 It is of course for the hon.
-Minister to see if it is possible in Part C States that Part C States will have enough finance for the purpose I have nothing to say.
+Minister to see if it is possible in Part C States and have two sets of institutions.
+If he says that Part C States will have enough finance for the purpose I have nothing to say.

 Then there is the provision in respect of escaped children.
 I do not want to read the whole of it.
-I will refer you to the end of the paragraph which says, " no proceeding shall be in stituted in respect of the child by rea son of such escape but the special school, children's home or the person may, after giving the information to the competent court which passed the orders in respect of the child, take such steps against the child as may deemed- necessary."
-Why take steps against 'the child alone which has escaped from the home?
-I was just saying that we must also take steps against the persons who are res ponsible for him to escape from the children's home.
+I will refer you to the end of the paragraph which says, ".....no proceeding shall be instituted in respect of the child by reason of such escape but the special school, children's home or the person may, after giving the information to the competent court which passed the orders in respect of the child, such steps against the child as may be deemed necessary."
+Why steps against the child alone which has escaped from the home?
+I just saying that we must also steps against the persons who are responsible for him to escape from the children's home.